Red Bird (web series)

 Red Bird is an American Western web series.
-Created by Misti Boland and Jeremy Osbern, the series stars Alexandra Goodman, Ian Stark, Armin Shimerman, Kitty Swink, Mike McShane, and John Prosky.
-The series of eight three to five minute episodes premiered on YouTube and the show's website in March 2016.
+It was created by Misti Boland and Jeremy Osbern, which stars the following artists—Alexandra Goodman, Ian Stark, Armin Shimerman, Kitty Swink, Mike McShane, and John Prosky.
+An eight episode series (with three to five minute airtime per episode) premiered on YouTube and the show's website in March 2016.

 Tubefilter, in their Indie Spotlight, described the series as "a female revenge tale featuring Kitty Mae, who is seeking to get even with the gunman who killed her only son in cold blood."

 The Daily Dot issued a positive review of the series, noting that from "costumes to locations to an original soundtrack that has presence and bite, it looks and sounds just as you’d imagine the creators—husband and wife Jeremy Osbern and Misti Boland—desired it."
-But the reviewer also longed for more time with each episode, stating that episodes "are centered around single set pieces or scenes that although well-scripted and shot, are short, mostly coming in at around three minutes."
+But the reviewer also longed for more time in each episode.
+They stated that episodes "are centered around single set pieces or scenes that although well-scripted and shot, are short, mostly coming in at around three minutes only."

-Red Bird was shot on location and on sets in Colorado and Kansas and incorporated real horses, authentic old west set pieces, and practical gunshot and blood effects.
+Red Bird was shot on location and sets in Colorado and Kansas City.
+They incorporated real horses, authentic old west set pieces, and practical gunshot and blood effects for the show.

 History

-The story is loosely based on the Lawrence massacre of 1863, when William Quantrill murdered upwards of 200 men and boys in Lawrence, Kansas.
+The story is loosely based on the Lawrence massacre of 1863, when William Quantrill and his guerillas killed up to 200 men and boys in Lawrence, Kansas due to a border conflict.
 Osbern and Boland cited living in Lawrence and reflecting on the history of Bleeding Kansas as an inspiration for creating the series.